Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Hermitian form of the WKODM and KODM in -dimensions Hermitian form of the KODM in d-dimensions

-Here we have not separated each term based on it's power of $\beta$ like we did for \cref{X1term,X2term,X3term}, and instead separate them based on $\nabla_{\mathbf{R}}$.
-Using the inverse Laplace transformation identity \cref{invLap1} as before and the gradient and Bessel function relationships of \cref{gradS,Bessel3} from \ref{appendix:relations}, we can evaluate and simplify \cref{A1term3,Y2term,Y3term} to find $A_{1}$ in terms of symmetric coordinates
+Here we have not separated each term based on {its} power of $\beta$ like we did for \cref{X1term,X2term,X3term}, and instead separate them based on $\nabla_{\mathbf{R}}$.
+Using the inverse Laplace transformation identity {of }\cref{invLap1} as before{, along with} the gradient and Bessel function relationships of \cref{gradS,Bessel3} from \ref{appendix:relations}, we can evaluate and simplify \cref{A1term3,Y2term,Y3term} to find $A_{1}^{{WK}}$ in terms of symmetric coordinates

-The first term of \cref{A1term4} is in the same form as \cref{A1term} since \cref{Y1term} comes from the zeroth order part of the expansion of $\exp[-\beta V(\mathbf{r})]$ in \cref{Bloch1term}, while the additional terms $Y_{b}$ and $Y_{c}$ yield second order gradient corrections.
-This is similar to the the comments we made regarding \cref{A0term4}.